Millicharged particles from proton bremsstrahlung in the atmosphere: Introduction

-One interesting probe of MCPs, {which has been studied recently \cite{Plestid:2020kdm, Kachelriess:2021man, ArguellesDelgado:2021lek}}, is through collisions between cosmic rays and the atmosphere \cite{Alvey:2019zaa}.
-The large underground neutrino detectors such as SuperK are the ideal experiments to detect atmospheric MCPs, which can lead to competitive limits \cite{Plestid:2020kdm}.
-However, only the MCP flux from meson decays (MD) in the atmospheric air shower has been considered in Refs.\ \cite{Plestid:2020kdm, Kachelriess:2021man, ArguellesDelgado:2021lek}.
-In this paper we consider another important channel to produce MCPs in the atmosphere: the proton bremsstrahlung (PB) process.
-The MCP production diagram in the PB process is shown in Fig.\ (\ref{fig:pb-diagram}), where a pair of MCPs are radiated from the proton, when it collides with nuclei in the atmosphere.
+One interesting probe of MCPs, which has been studied recently \cite{Plestid:2020kdm, Kachelriess:2021man, ArguellesDelgado:2021lek}, is through collisions between cosmic rays and the atmosphere \cite{Alvey:2019zaa}.\footnote{For atmospheric production of other new physics particles, see e.g., Refs.~\cite{Kusenko:2004qc, Ando:2007ds, Yin:2009yt, Asaka:2012hc, Bueno:2013mfa, Masip:2014xna, Arguelles:2019ziu, Coloma:2019htx, Meighen-Berger:2020eun, Su:2020zny, Candia:2021bsl, Iguro:2021xsu, Arguelles:2022fqq, Darme:2022bew, Cheung:2022umw, Su:2022wpj, PandaX:2023tfq, Fischer:2023bfn}.} Large underground neutrino detectors such as Super-K are the ideal experiments to detect atmospheric MCPs, which can lead to competitive limits \cite{Plestid:2020kdm}.
+However, only the MCP flux from meson decays (MD) in the atmospheric air shower has been considered in Refs.~\cite{Plestid:2020kdm, Kachelriess:2021man, ArguellesDelgado:2021lek}.
+In this paper we consider another important channel to produce MCPs in the atmosphere, the proton bremsstrahlung (PB) process.
+In the PB process, a cosmic proton radiates a pair of MCPs when it collides with nuclei in the atmosphere; the Feynman diagram of this process is shown in Fig.~\ref{fig:pb-diagram}.

-The PB process is often computed in the Fermi-Weizs\"acker-Williams (FWW) approximation \cite{Fermi:1924, Williams:1934, Weizsacker:1934}; see e.g., Refs.\ \cite{Blumlein:2013cua, deNiverville:2016rqh, Tsai:2019buq, Feng:2017uoz, Foroughi-Abari:2021zbm, Du:2021cmt} for recent calculations of the PB process in accelerators, which can lead to competitive contributions to dark photons as the MD process. {However}, the FWW approximation requires relativistic and collinear conditions for initial and final state particles, which may not be satisfied in atmospheric collisions.
+The PB process is often computed in the Fermi-Weizs\"acker-Williams (FWW) approximation \cite{Fermi:1924, Williams:1934, Weizsacker:1934}; see e.g., Refs.~\cite{Blumlein:2013cua, deNiverville:2016rqh, Tsai:2019buq, Feng:2017uoz, Foroughi-Abari:2021zbm, Du:2021cmt} for recent calculations of the PB process in accelerators, which can lead to competitive contributions to dark photons as the MD process. {However}, the FWW approximation requires relativistic and collinear conditions for initial and final state particles, which may not be satisfied in atmospheric collisions.
 To take into account the contributions from low energy protons, which are the dominant component of the cosmic rays, we develop a new method to compute the PB process.
 We find that the dominant production channel for the atmospheric sub-GeV MCPs is the PB process, rather than the previously studied MD process.
-Consequently, the SuperK constraints on $\varepsilon^2$ for sub-GeV MCPs are improved by about one order of magnitude, when the PB process is taken into account.
-This then provides the leading constraints for MCPs with mass $\lesssim 0.7$ GeV, as shown in Fig.\ (\ref{fig:MCP_constrain_superk}).
+Consequently, the Super-K constraints on $\varepsilon^2$ for sub-GeV MCPs are improved by about half order of magnitude, when the PB process is taken into account.
+We also investigate MCP limit from the Hyper-K detector, the successor of Super-K.